AERIAL FUTURES: NEW FUNCTIONS

 Ginger S. Evans

 Ginger S. Evans manages one of the world’s busiest airport systems comprised of O’Hare and Midway International Airports as Chicago Department of Aviation (CDA) Commissioner.
-Evans has 30 years of aviation experience.
+Ginger has 30 years of aviation experience.
 She joined the CDA in June 2015 after serving as Vice President of Engineering for the Metropolitan Washington Airports Authority (MWAA) in Washington, D.C.
 She has overseen major projects at Reagan National and Dulles airports, as well as the new Silver Line Metrorail extension.
-Prior to her role as Vice President at MWAA, Evans worked in private consulting on major aviation projects in Europe, the Middle East, and Latin America, as well as rail projects in New York and Washington.
+Prior to her role as Vice President at MWAA, Ginger worked in private consulting on major aviation projects in Europe, the Middle East, and Latin America, as well as rail projects in New York and Washington.
 Prior to this, she served as Director of Aviation for Denver International Airport.
 She is a member of the National Academy of Construction and the International Women’s Forum.

 Max Hirsh (PhD, Harvard) is a professor at the University of Hong Kong and a leading expert on airports and urban infrastructure.
 He is the author of Airport Urbanism: an unprecedented study of air travel and global migration patterns that incorporates the perspective of passengers, airport designers, urban planners, and aviation executives.
 Max also writes the popular blog airporturbanism.com, where he presents leading-edge strategies for tackling many of the issues that confront airports today.
 Passionate about airports and air travel, he works with airport authorities, design rms, and urban planning agencies around the world to help shape the future of airports and the cities that they serve.

 Thomas Kong is a Singapore registered architect and an associate professor at the School of the Art Institute of Chicago.
 Besides his teaching responsibility, he chairs the Interior Architecture program and has co-chaired the Department of Architecture, Interior Architecture and Designed Objects.
 He has published, spoken and conducted design workshops on the social and cultural concerns surrounding vast, interconnected interior environments and is currently researching for a publication on the new Changi Jewel in Singapore as a new form of 21st century interior urbanism in the city-state.
-Kong is a member of the Project for Public Space’s Placemaking Leadership Council and was recognized by the Council for Interior Design Accreditation as the organization’s 2014 Visionary for his contribution to interior design education.
+Thomas is a member of the Project for Public Space’s Placemaking Leadership Council and was recognized by the Council for Interior Design Accreditation as the organization’s 2014 Visionary for his contribution to interior design education.